Ask Us Anything

 Yes, you may, however please be aware that by doing so you will void the warranty on that area of your Aquatic unit.

-Do I have to access to the backside of my RemodeLine unit in order to install it?
+Do I have to have access to the backside of my RemodeLine unit in order to install it?

 Aquatic designed our RemodeLine sectional units with a front-installation fastening system like Bathlock, so the need for backside access has been eliminated.

 How do I remove the adhesive sticky’s from the labels on my Aquatic unit?

 Adhesive residue can be removed with 3-M Natural Cleaner, Dsolvitor, WD40, denatured alcohol, mineral spirits, lemon oil or PineSol.
 The cleaning product should be poured onto a soft clean cloth and wiped on the unit.